 Hiring a Personal Injury Lawyer

 Getting compensation for a spinal cord injury can be tricky in light of the common defenses, but it’s still worth pursuing and can be significant.
 You need, however, the help of a qualified personal injury lawyer to make sure your rights are protected.
-If you’re in the Bangor or South Portland areas, call the attorneys at Lowry & Associates today for a free case consultation and to start on the road to justice today.
+If you’re in Maine, call our attorneys today at 207-775-3819 or fill out our free case review form.